emqx/cloud-docs/en_US/quick_start/create_free_trial.md

 * > If you need other protocol support, you can submit a [ticket](../contact.md) or send an email (cloud@emqx.io) to get in touch with us

 * Customizing [TLS/SSL](../deployments/tls_ssl.md) and creating [VPC peering connection](../deployments/vpc_peering.md) are not supported.

-* Active client connections are deployed within 7 days.

-  > If there is no active connection for the deployment within 7 days, we will temporarily stop your free trial deployment.
-You can log in to the EMQ X Cloud console again to restart your free trial deployment.

 ## Start creating a free trial deployment